This radical new browser will transform your relationship with tabs

 Strange by design

 Instead of windows, SigmaOS has “Workspaces,” appearing as a row of customizable icons along the left side of the screen, and each has its own vertical stack of tabs next to it.
-Every tab must belong to a Workspace, and the verticality is non-negotiable.
+Every tab must belong to a Workspace, and the verticality is nonnegotiable.
 To make up for its lack of multiple windows, SigmaOS offers one concession for split-screen browsing: You can click a button or press Cmd-Right to slide out a second page in a side-by-side view.

 The point is make organization feel mandatory.
 While using SigmaOS myself, I decided to set up separate Workspaces for each of my writing assignments, along with a “Procrastination” space for all the personal things I was reading or looking up.
 Because SigmaOS can only display one Workspace’s tabs at a time, it encouraged me to stay focused and to pay more attention to how I was grouping things together.